basierend auf Bewertungen

 https://pubmed.ncbi.nlm.nih.gov/29141563/ : “Evidence from in vitro and in vivo studies has demonstrated that GLP possesses potential anticancer activity through immunomodulatory, anti-proliferative, pro-apoptotic, anti-metastatic and anti-angiogenic effects.”

 https://pubmed.ncbi.nlm.nih.gov/27045603/ “G. lucidum could be administered as an alternative adjunct to conventional treatment in consideration of its potential of enhancing tumor response and stimulating host immunity.
-G. lucidum was generally well tolerated by most participants with only a scattered number of minor adverse events.
+G lucidum was generally well tolerated by most participants with only a scattered number of minor adverse events.
 No major toxicity was observed across the studies.”

-There are numerous studies on shiitake and maitake in particular on strengthening the basal immune competence during chemotherapy, i.e. the basic immune activity can be maintained with the administration of the medicinal mushrooms mentioned.
-Example: Maitake: https://pubmed.ncbi.nlm.nih.gov/14977447/ “Maitake D-Fraction prevented metastatic progress, lessened the expression of tumor markers, and increased NK cell activity in all patients examined.
-Thus maitake D-Fraction appears to repress cancer progression and primarily exerts its effect through stimulation of NK activity."
+There are numerous studies on shiitake and maitake in particular to strengthen basal immune competence during chemotherapy, i.e.H The basic immune activity can be maintained by administering the medicinal mushrooms mentioned.
+E.g: Maitake: https://pubmed.ncbi.nlm.nih.gov/14977447/ “Maitake D-Fraction prevented metastatic progression, lessened the expression of tumor markers, and increased NK cell activity in all patients examined.
+Thus maitake D-Fraction appears to repress cancer progression and primarily exerts its effect through stimulation of NK activity.“

 Conclusion